Timber Floor Care & Maintenance

 Step #4: Floor Inspection and maintenance:

 An annual self-assessment of your floors is recommended and is as simple as inspecting the main traffic routes within your home.
-Look for variations in surface sheen in areas such as the main entrance, the centre of the hall and the working triangle in the kitchen.
+Look for variations in surface sheen in areas such as the main entrance, the middle of the hall and the working triangle in the kitchen.
 If you are concerned with, or are not certain of the current condition of your floors in Brisbane, we are happy to inspect them for you, and offer free advice.